goomie-solutions/goomie-solutions/README.md

 `git clone https://github.com/gustavops02/goomie-solutions.git` <br>and visit <br>`localhost:5500/view/index.html`

-We are running the program using LIveServer VSCode Extension.
+We are running the program using LiveServer VSCode Extension.
 But you could run this one open the index.html file normally.

 ## Pull Requests and issues

-We welcome contributions and feedbacks on our website.
+Feel free to contribute and share feedbacks on our website.
 Please file a request in our issue module or create a pull request.
-For simple changes (like some wrong text contents), it's easiest to make changes using the GitHub UI.

 If you have an import issue, please give us our feedback.
 It is gonna be so important for us!